storieswithsiva/Kaggle-Predicting-Future-Sales/README.md

 You can find more information about this in [XGB notebook](xgb_tuning.ipynb).
 Prediction for the model with max_depth tuned are named ‘tuned_xgb_basicfeatures_6folds_8126.csv’ and the other one are ‘tuned_xgb_basicfeatures_6folds_8136’

-### 3. Neural Network with categorical embedding
-This is by far the most time-consuming models, and I don’t have good results for this (1.001 on LB).
-I also made a fatal mistake while clipping the results due to late night coding, so I won’t discuss much about this.
-The idea is to separate all numerical features and categorical features, and apply embedding layers for each of those categorical features (i.e map each unique item_id to a vectors of some length).
-These embedding layers and numerical features are fed into hidden layers of Neural network.

-This method is used to get the 3rd place in Kaggle Rossman competition.
-With Fast.ai library, it is easy to implement this approach, but it doesn’t seem to work well with this dataset.

 ## VI.
 Ensembling